 Signs and Symptoms

-- Skin redness, warmth and thickening of the skin, similar to the feel of an orange peel (peau de orange), are common symptoms of inflammatory breast cancer.
+- Common symptoms of inflammatory breast cancer include skin redness, warmth, and thickening of the skin, resembling the texture of an orange peel (peau d'orange).

-- These are similar to symptoms associated with breast infections; it is often difficult to distinguish the two.
+- These symptoms are similar to those associated with breast infections, making it difficult to distinguish between the two.

-- In some cases, an MRI of the breasts can help in identifying breast disease.
+- In some cases, a breast MRI can help identify breast disease.

-- If an infection is suspected, ultrasound can identify if a discrete abscess, or collection of pus, is present.
-If an abscess is indeed present, a Breastlink physician will drain the collection in the office on the same day.
-This fluid or pus will be sent for culture examination (for bacteria, fungus, etc).
+- If an infection is suspected, an ultrasound can determine if a discrete abscess or collection of pus is present.
+If an abscess is detected, a Breastlink physician will drain the collection in the office on the same day, and the fluid or pus will be sent for culture examination (for bacteria, fungus, etc.).

 - Misinterpreting inflammatory breast cancer for a breast infection is a common mistake.
 It is essential to have dedicated breast specialists review each patient's case.

-- A skin biopsy can be performed in the office using the punch biopsy device.
-Local anesthesia is given and a biopsy is taken of the skin and tissue just beneath the skin.
+- A skin biopsy can be performed in the office using a punch biopsy device.
+Local anesthesia is given, and a biopsy is taken of the skin and tissue just beneath the skin.
 With inflammatory breast cancer, tumor cells can often be seen in the lymphatics of the tissue beneath the skin.